Your Shopping cart

 Before you start, here is what you’ll need in your kit!

 A well-chosen, well-made brush can last a lifetime, or at the least, a very long time.
 In a throw-away world, this can be hugely appealing to those keen on contributing to the environment in the right way.
 You’ll need an angled tip eye definer brush, or one with a sharp flat edge to apply a perfect wing.
-With loads to choose from, here are a few to inspire your search: Clinique Eye Definer Brush, the Designer Brands Day Dreamer 10 Piece Brush Set, the dual purpose Estée Lauder Eyeliner/Brow Brush, the Nude By Nature Angled Eyeliner Brush, and the Shiseido Yane Hake Precision Eye Brush.
+With loads to choose from, here are a few to inspire your search: Clinique Eye Definer Brush, the dual purpose Estée Lauder Eyeliner/Brow Brush, the Nude By Nature Angled Eyeliner Brush, and the Shiseido Yane Hake Precision Eye Brush.

 Every great brush needs its partner gel eyeliner.
 A cream gel is a superior product that produces a gorgeous satin finish to last all day and all night.
 A couple to look for are the Estée Lauder Double Wear Stay-in-place Gel Eyeliner, and the Clinique Brush-On Cream Liner in True Black.

 Some people prefer liquid eyeliner that comes with a defined application tip.
 Among the hot picks are Benefit Roller Liner True Matte Liquid Eyeliner in Back, the L’Oréal Paris Superliner Tattoo Signature Eyeliner, or the Revlon Colorstay Liquid Eye Pen with Classic Tip.